The Best Smart Coffee Machine In 2022

 Once you’ve turned it on, filled the water tank & put beans in the hopper, the initial setup can all be controlled via the app, and the main machine settings are available via the app if you need to alter them in the future.

 Overall then, this looks pretty good.
-I think the truth that you can in truth turn the machine on from the smartphone app is a positive.
+I think the fact that you can in fact turn the machine on from the smartphone app is a positive.

 The not so smart bits

-In theory, I can’t simply see lots of issues with this machine, there are no glaringly obvious issues such as allowing coffee brewing from the app however only once you’ve got up off your backside and turned it on.
+In theory, I can’t really see a number of issues with this machine, there are no glaringly obvious issues such as allowing coffee making from the app however only once you’ve got up off your backside and turned it on.

-There are, but, a number of recurring mentions in the Amazon Reviews concerning the milk temp at the hottest setting being only warm & not hot.
+There are, but, several recurring mentions in the Amazon Reviews concerning the milk temp at the hottest setting being only warm & not hot.

-Whether this is just the occasional person like my dad who likes his milkies hotter than the center of the sun, or whether it is an question with the machine, I can’t be certain, but if you like truly hot milk in your milkies you may need to forget one-touch carafe machines and go for a machine with a manual steam wand which offers you total control over milk temp.
+Whether this is just the occasional person like my dad who likes his milkies hotter than the center of the sun, or whether it is an issue with the machine, I can’t be certain, nevertheless if you like in fact hot milk in your milkies you may need to forget one-touch carafe machines and go for a machine with a manual steam wand which provides you total control over milk temp.

 Check Price - Amazon UK

-Seimens make numerous bean to cup coffee machines, the many popular of which appear to be the “connect” range, with the Home Connect app.
+Seimens make a number of bean to cup coffee machines, the most popular of which appear to be the “connect” range, with the Home Connect app.

 Via this app, you can do the following: